SciML/Catalyst.jl/docs/src/catalyst_functionality/network_analysis.md

 Note, as [`oderatelaw`](@ref) takes just one reaction as input we use broadcasting to apply it to each element of `rxs`.

-Let's check this really gives the same ODEs as Catalyst.
+Let's check that this really gives the same ODEs as Catalyst.
 Here is what Catalyst generates by converting to an `ODESystem`
 ```@example s1
 osys = convert(ODESystem, repressilator)